Chalwk77/HALO-SCRIPT-PROJECTS/README.md

 ## ❤️ SUPPORT ME️ ❤️

 If my work has helped you in any way, show your support and buy me a coffee :coffee:<br/>
+You can further support me by clicking the 👁️ watch and ⭐ star buttons at the top of this page.<br/><br/>
 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=X6VNRT8N4JEPS&source=url)

-You can further support me by clicking the 👁️ watch and ⭐ star buttons on the HSP Repo.

 ----